-iv Many farm workers had limited recourse for injuries or diseases developed on the job.
+&lt;sup>iv Many farm workers had limited recourse for injuries or diseases developed on the job.
 In 2018, only 14 states had laws mandating worker's compensation for migrant and seasonal farmworkers.

-techniques, such as the use of interchangeable parts, prompted capitalists to organize large groups of untrained workers in an industrialized factory system.
+untrained workers in an industrialized factory system.
 In exchange for their physical labor, workers were paid by the hour or piece.
 These manufacturing techniques increased overall productivity and attracted U.S.-born Americans and immigrants to concentrated urban areas.
-By 1910, one of every three non-farm jobs was in manufacturing.22
+By 1910, one of every three non-farm jobs was in manufacturing.